sm020402/CollectionOfMemories/README.md

 a lot, or a specific memory where that song was playing.
 I used to write these things down to keep track of them but it seems more convenient to track them in a way like this.

+ User Stories
+- As a user, I want to be able to add memories to collections
+- As a user, I want to be able to remove memories from collections
+- As a user, I want to be able to view the memories in a certain collection
+- As a user, I want to be able to count the number of memories in a collection